apache/trafficserver/doc/reference/configuration/records.config.en.rst

    Refer to `ICP Peering <../hierachical-caching#ICPPeering>`_.

-.. ts:confvar:: CONFIG proxy.config.icp.icp_interface STRING your_interface
+.. ts:cv:: CONFIG proxy.config.icp.icp_interface STRING your_interface

    Specifies the network interface used for ICP traffic.